DISCOVER THE BEST CAMIGUIN TOURIST SPOTS!

 Sunken Cemetery – Camiguin Tourist Spots

 The old cross – Camiguin Tourist Spots

 Finding Nemo – Where to go in Camiguin

 Just around the corner from the Sunken Cemetery is the Old Church Ruins in Camiguin, also known as Old Spanish Church Ruins and Guiob Church.
 An iconic landmark on Camiguin Island which has stood the test of time following the volcanic eruptions of Mt Vulcan and Mt Hibok Hibok.

-The Old Spanish Church Ruins are located in Catarman which is a 10-minute drive from Mambajao and the entrance fee is 10 pesos.
+The Old Spanish Church Ruins are located in Catarman which is a 10-minute drive from Mambajao and the entrance fee to this Camiguin tourist spot is 10 pesos.